SwiftUI-Plus/DefaultStorage/README.md

 ----

-> This backport is now available as `AppStorage`, in a single Backports library, with a LOT more additions.
+> This backport is now available as `Backport.AppStorage`, in a single Backports library, with a LOT more additions.
 This should simply my efforts and allow me and others to contribute more backports in the near future.
 > [SwiftUI Backports](https://github.com/shaps80/SwiftUIBackports)

 ----